I'm Leslie Knope: Plot

-Taking place later the same night as last season's finale, Leslie (Amy Poehler) tells Ann (Rashida Jones) that she was approached by William (Johnny Sneed) and Elizabeth (Antonia Raftu), political scouts who recommended that she run for higher office.
-Leslie is conflicted about running due to her romantic relationship with Ben (Adam Scott), which would cause a possible scandal since he is Assistant City Manager.
-Meanwhile, upon learning that his first ex-wife Tammy (Patricia Clarkson) has arrived in town, Ron (Nick Offerman) grabs an emergency survival bag and flees to live in the wilderness for 180 days.
+Taking place later the same night as last season's finale, Leslie tells Ann that she was approached by William and Elizabeth, political scouts who recommended that she run for higher office.
+Leslie is conflicted about running due to her romantic relationship with Ben, which would cause a possible scandal since he is Assistant City Manager.
+Meanwhile, upon learning that his first ex-wife Tammy has arrived in town, Ron grabs an emergency survival bag and flees to live in the wilderness for 180 days.

 Picking up three weeks later, an e-mail with a picture of a man's genitals is sent to all of the female employees.
-While Chris (Rob Lowe) and Ben investigate, Leslie is sent to do damage control by having a televised interview with reporter Perd Hapley.
+While Chris and Ben investigate, Leslie is sent to do damage control by having a televised interview with reporter Perd Hapley.
 The interview goes so well that the scouts decide to have Leslie announce her candidacy for city council that Friday, rather than their original plan of three months later.
 Leslie panics because she had been putting off ending things with Ben, and she panics further when Ben presents her with a gift during a dinner, causing her to also flee to the wilderness to hide out with Ron.
-Tom (Aziz Ansari) visits the parks department with promotional material from his new job at Entertainment 720, where he works with Jean-Ralphio (Ben Schwartz), but not even he is sure what Entertainment 720 does.
-He offers Andy (Chris Pratt) a job, but Andy turns him down, unsure of where to go with his life.
+Tom visits the parks department with promotional material from his new job at Entertainment 720, where he works with Jean-Ralphio, but not even he is sure what Entertainment 720 does.
+He offers Andy a job, but Andy turns him down, unsure of where to go with his life.

 Ann informs Chris that the genitals in the picture show symptoms of mumps.
-Chris and Ben discover that Joe (Kirk Fox) from the sewage department sent the e-mail and fire him, and Chris announces Ann's discovery to everyone.
-This prompts male employees to e-mail Ann pictures of their genitals because they are worried that they caught the mumps from Joe, so Chris has Dr. Harris (Cooper Thornton) come in to perform tests on everyone.
+Chris and Ben discover that Joe from the sewage department sent the e-mail and fire him, and Chris announces Ann's discovery to everyone.
+This prompts male employees to e-mail Ann pictures of their genitals because they are worried that they caught the mumps from Joe, so Chris has Dr. Harris come in to perform tests on everyone.
 At Ron's cabin, Leslie and Ron both realize they cannot run away from their problems and return to the parks department.
-Ron tells everyone that Leslie is going to be running for city council and will need an assistant to help her with the extra work, so April (Aubrey Plaza) suggests Andy, who is hired.
+Ron tells everyone that Leslie is going to be running for city council and will need an assistant to help her with the extra work, so April suggests Andy, who is hired.
 Leslie later meets with Ben to break up with him, but to her surprise, the gift she left unwrapped at dinner is a "Knope 2012" button; by seeing how Leslie was acting, Ben deduced that she was offered an opportunity to run for elected office, and the two break up amicably.
 She later announces her candidacy for city council.
 Tammy I—who is an IRS agent—later meets up with Ron in his office and hands him audit papers.